Ireland in the Eurovision Song Contest 1995: Eurosong '95

-Following its victory, the winning song "Dreamin'" caused some controversy following plagiarism allegations due to similarities to a Julie Felix song called "Moonlight".
+Following its victory, the winning song "Dreamin' caused some controversy following plagiarism allegations due to similarities to a Julie Felix song called "Moonlight".
 The second-placed song in the national final, "Always You", was for a while considered as a potential replacement for Friel, however an agreement with Felix allowed the song to continue in the contest.

 At Eurovision

-"Dreamin'" went on to take 14th place in the contest with 44 points, breaking Ireland's record three-year-long winning streak.
-Ireland won again, however, the following year.
+"Dreamin' went on to take 14th place in the contest with 44 points, breaking Ireland's record three-year-long winning streak.